-Most of the planets have been known about since ancient times.
-Only three have acually been "discovered."
+Most of the planets have been known about for a long time.
+Only three were really "discovered."

-Uranus was discovered accidentally in 1781 by William and Caroline Herschel.
-People had seen it many times before, but had just thought it was a star.
+Uranus was found in 1781 by William and Caroline Herschel.
+Lots of people had already seen it, but no one knew it was a planet.

-Clyde Tombaugh found Pluto in 1930 by taking lots of pictures of the solar system.
-He looked for anything that moved with respect to the stars, and found Pluto.
+Clyde Tombaugh found Pluto in 1930 by taking lots of pictures of the sky.
+He looked for anything that moved, and found Pluto.

 Submitted by RG (Colorado, USA)

 You might also be interested in:

 It depends on which type of motion you are asking about.
 If you take a birds-eye view from the top of the solar system all the planets orbit around the Sun in a counter-clockwise (or direct) direction....more

 Have you ever wondered how astronauts live in space?
 Did you know they do a lot of the same things we do here on Earth?
 Astronauts eat, exercise and sleep just like we do.
 However, their food isn't always...more

 There is a really neat internet program called Solar System Live that shows where all of the planets and the Sun are.
 If you go to that page, you'll see an image similar to the one on the left.
 Below the...more